-1. Why wooden Floor Damages
+1. Why Parquet Floor Damages

 Plenty of things are responsible for making your flooring weak and damaged.
 The most common reason is displacing heavy things such as furniture, without safety pads beneath their legs.